Louis XVI: Concerning Asia

 Louis XVI hoped to use the American Revolutionary War as an opportunity to expel the British from India.
-In 1782, he sealed an alliance with the Peshwa Madhu Rao Narayan.
-As a consequence, Bussy moved his troops to the Isle de France (now Mauritius) and later contributed to the French effort in India in 1783.
-Suffren became the ally of Hyder Ali in the Second Anglo-Mysore War against the British East India Company from 1782 to 1783, engaging the Royal Navy along the coasts of India and Ceylon.
+In 1782, he sealed an alliance with the Peshwa Madhavrao II.
+As a consequence, the Marquis de Bussy-Castelnau moved his troops to the Isle de France (now Mauritius) and later contributed to the French effort in India in 1783.
+Pierre André de Suffren became the ally of Hyder Ali in the Second Anglo-Mysore War against the British East India Company from 1782 to 1783, engaging the Royal Navy along the coasts of India and Ceylon.

-France also intervened in Cochinchina following Mgr Pigneau de Béhaine's intervention to obtain military aid.
+France also intervened in Cochinchina following Pierre Pigneau de Behaine's intervention to obtain military aid.
 A France-Cochinchina alliance was signed through the Treaty of Versailles of 1787, between Louis XVI and Prince Nguyễn Ánh.

 Louis XVI also encouraged major voyages of exploration.
-In 1785, he appointed La Pérouse to lead a sailing expedition around the world.
-(La Pérouse and his fleet disappeared after leaving Botany Bay in March 1788.
-Louis is recorded as having asked, on the morning of his execution, "Any news of La Pérouse?".)
+In 1785, he appointed Jean-François de Galaup, comte de Lapérouse to lead a sailing expedition around the world (La Pérouse and his fleet disappeared after leaving Botany Bay in March 1788.
+Louis is recorded as having asked, on the morning of his execution, "Any news of La Pérouse?".).